crispinalan/talkcalendar/README.md

 ```
 Help->Information
 ```
-to show the current working directory where the events database should be located,
+to show the current working directory where the events database should be located.

 Using the binary image together with a menu editor is a universal approach for getting Talk Calendar installed on most Gtk4 distros.

-### Working Directory

-Make sure that the **diphone** wav file directory (this stores the diphone sound files of short duration) is located in the working directory.
-The diphone directory can be found by downloading the binary image.
-If you do not set the a working directory it will most likely be your home directory.
-The database called "eventsdb.csv" will be located in the working directory.

 Alternatively, Talk Calendar can be built from source using the code in this repository.
 See notes below which explain how to do this.